-Personal Effects is a series of FREE writing workshops using objects to explore our world and to write about who we are through this experience.
+Personal Effects was a series of FREE writing workshops using objects to explore our world and to write about who we are through this experience.

-Working with two local writers, Sonya Hundal and Lynne McEwan, these workshops will investigate our senses in response to a random and varied collection of objects: familiar household items and pieces of technology alongside things from the natural world.
-We will consider the origins of our chosen items and record the associations and memories they hold for us.
-We will wonder about where we might place these precious things for safe-keeping and we will write letters to the future.
-We will create possible time-capsules and imagine the museums that would display the objects of significance from our own lives.
+Working with two local writers, Sonya Hundal and Lynne McEwan, these workshops investigated our senses in response to a random and varied collection of objects: familiar household items and pieces of technology alongside things from the natural world.
+We considered the origins of our chosen items and record the associations and memories they hold for us.
+We wondered about where we might place these precious things for safe-keeping and we will write letters to the future.
+We created possible time-capsules and imagined the museums that would display the objects of significance from our own lives.

 About the project